risc0/risc0/README.md

 ## License

-This project is licensed under the Apache2 license.
+This project is released under the Apache2 license.
 See [LICENSE](LICENSE).